qnp/lus/README.md

 ## Development and contribution

-- Write your functionalites or fixes.
+- Write your functionalities or fixes.
 - Write new tests for any new functionality.
 - Run `yarn test` to verify that everything is passing.
 - Generate new doc using `yarn doc` and commit the changes of DOCUMENTATION.md file.